Karyam Nissaram: Plot

 The film deals with the small family of Unnithan and Ammini Kutty and their two daughters Parvathi and Sarala.
 Unnithan is an advocate, but he does not practice law due to his principles.
 Lekshmi is from a rich family and proud of it.
 They had a love marriage and now he is a henpecked husband.
 Sarala falls in love with her Lecturer and marries him.
-Balachandra Menon has a workshop and a driving school.
+Shekhar is a workshop and a driving school owner.
 Parvathi goes to his driving school to study driving and falls in love with him.
 Ammini Kutty opposes their love, but they decided to live together.
 Unnithan approves, but Ammini Kutty initially can't accept her daughter's decision.
-Avarachan, as Nasir's neighbour is an ex-service man who lives with his wife Annie.
+Avarachan, as Unnithan's neighbour is an ex-service man who lives with his wife Annie.
 They are extremely depressed because they have no children.
 Suddenly Biju appears as Avarachan's illegitimate son, but no one except Unnithan knows it.
 News of becoming a grandmother brings Ammini Kutty back to Parvathi.
 Avarachan dies one day.
 Ammini Kutty become suspicious that Biju is Unnithan's son.
 This breaks their relationship and they separate.
 Finally Shekhar takes the initiative to reunite Unnithan and Ammini Kutty.